garyduckworth/MVP/README.md

 Execution is limited to 10 seconds with a maximum of 10,000 request per day

-Execution can tested through the web application detailed below of by using Swagger
+Execution can tested through the web application detailed below or through the use of Swagger

 For example, Swagger can be invoked when running the API by typing https://localhost:port/swagger